PDDStudio/highlightjs-android/README.md

 ###Customize the View

+For a complete overview of all themes and languages you can check out the official highlight.js demo *[here](https://highlightjs.org/static/demo/)*

 You can customize the View's **Theme** and **Language**.
 By default the Theme is set to *Theme.DEFAULT* and the language is set to *Language.AUTO_DETECT*